by Scott Mehl © Unofficial Royalty 2015

 Due to anti-German sentiment, in 1917, King George V changed the name of the royal house to Windsor and asked all of his relatives to relinquish their German titles.
 Giving up their Battenberg titles, the couple took on the surname Mountbatten, the anglicized version of Battenberg.
 Victoria was offered the option to retain her style of Princess Victoria (without the Hesse and by Rhine), but she declined this, stating that her husband’s title, whatever it was, was good enough for her.
 Louis was created Marquess of Milford Haven, having initially been offered a Dukedom, but declining as he felt unable to meet the financial requirements and lifestyle of the title.
 He was the only one of the relatives offered a dukedom, most likely in recognition of the King’s deep respect for both Louis and Victoria.
 Victoria, however, was disappointed with her cousin for bringing about the name change.
 To her, it was just another slap in the face to her husband, who had devoted his life to Britain.
 They would remain close, but she never fully forgave him.

 Prince Louis, Marquess of Milford Haven died suddenly on September 11, 1921, in London, England.
 Victoria was devastated.
-Their marriage had truly been a love match that survived through the ages.
-Concerned for her financial position, King George offered Frogmore Cottage in Windsor, but she declined, having already paid up the lease on Fishponds until 1922.
+Their marriage had truly been a love match.
+Concerned for her financial position, King George offered Victoria Frogmore Cottage in Windsor, but she declined, having already paid up the lease on Fishponds until 1922.
 At that point, she did accept his offer of apartments in Kensington Palace in London, England.
 After extensive renovations overseen by Victoria and Queen Mary (the space was formerly the Chapel Royal until 1901), Victoria moved into Apartment 7 in the winter of 1922 and would remain there until her death.

-The following year, Victoria served as godparent to her great-grandson the future King Charles III.
+On December 15, 1948, Victoria served as one of the godparents to her great-grandson, the future King Charles III.
 Once a vibrant woman, she appears quite tiny and frail in the photos.
 It would be one of the last official functions that she attended.
 Over the next two years, Victoria’s health began to diminish.
-She spent most of her time at Kensington Palace or at Broadlands, her son Louis’ home in Hampshire.
-By the summer of 1950, staying at Broadlands, Victoria had developed bronchitis, and suffered a heart attack in August.
+She spent most of her time at Kensington Palace or Broadlands, her son Louis’ home in Hampshire.
+During the summer of 1950, while at Broadlands, Victoria developed bronchitis, and suffered a heart attack.
 Sensing the end was near, she insisted on returning home to Kensington Palace.
 It was here, on the morning of September 24, 1950, that she passed away, surrounded by her three surviving children.
 Four days later, she was buried beside her husband on the grounds of St Mildred’s Church in Whippingham on the Isle of Wight.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.